jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

 garbage collector from disposing of the Workbook, Worksheet and Format objects in the wrong order.

-In general, if an XlsxWriter file is created with a size of 0 bytes or fails to be created for some unknown, silent, reason you should add ``close()`` to your program.
+In general, if an XlsxWriter file is created with a size of 0 bytes or fails to be created for some unknown silent reason you should add ``close()`` to your program.